minhtuan29/computer-graphics-cs465/README.md

 - Computers draw a line using algorithms

-### I got 9 mark with it.
+### I got 9 mark with this project.
 How did i do that ?
-Necessary conditions:
-+ I do all the features requested by the teacher
-+ Studying the lesson carefully, I can answer teacher's questions about the algorithm in the project

-Advantages for me to get high mark :
 + I do not hardcode.
-When the teacher has a sudden request to change the input parameters, my program still do good (to be honest, I kinda lazy, it's have some hardcode.
+When the teacher has a sudden request to change the input parameters, my program still do good
+ (to be honest, I kinda lazy, it's have some hardcode.
 Lucky to me)
 + High performance of my program, no lag
 + Not only did I choose to write in C++, but I also used a tool with no support, but I built a good program.
-+ Having code in OOP style, understand how OOP code is.
++ Having code in OOP style.
 In addition, I apply inheritance and abstraction

 My project is simply, few features.
 I thought I barely passed the subject, but my teacher gave me a good compliment.
 Beautiful, simple, easy to see and easy to use.
 The lesson I have learned is that we just need to do it simply and fully to get nice score.